Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

   Managed Identity enabled, `DefaultAzureCredential` will authenticate with it.
 - Visual Studio Code - if a user has signed in to the Visual Studio Code Azure Account extension, `DefaultAzureCredential` will authenticate as that user.
-- Azure CLI - If a user has signed in via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate as that user.
+- Azure CLI - if a user has signed in via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate as that user.
+- Azure PowerShell - if a user has signed in via Azure PowerShell's `Connect-AzAccount` command, `DefaultAzureCredential` will authenticate as that user.
-- Interactive - If enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.
+- Interactive - if enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.

 >DefaultAzureCredential is intended to simplify getting started with the SDK by handling common